 It’s hard to generalize the policies because each fare has its own exchange and refund rule, but for your convenience we’ve grouped them in three categories.

 - Non-Flexible fares.
 These are fares that are typically non-exchangeable and non-refundable, and usually the most affordable option.

 In general, rail passes have a more consistent exchange and refund rule.
 Most rail passes are refundable, only if they haven’t been used at all or activated, and a 15% penalty applies (which means you will be refunded 85% of the value of the original rail pass).
 Again, an easy answer is adding Rail Europe’s Rail Protection Plan™ to your booking since it entitles you to one exchange for each of your covered products, with no fee or penalty, regardless of the rail carriers’ policy.

 Now that we’ve explained how each product exchange and refund rule influences your ability to change travel plans, let’s see how an exchange or refund is performed.
 One of the most important factors impacting the exchange and refund process is whether the product you want to exchange was issued as a paper document or e-ticket.

 In most cases, a product bought and issued as an e-ticket through our website is eligible for exchange or refund.
 You can complete the process yourself using our online refund tool and enter your booking number and the email address associated with your booking to get started.
-You can complete the exchange or refund process for electronic products at any time on our website, whether you are still in North America or already in Europe.
+You can complete the refund process for electronic products at any time on our website, whether you are still in North America or already in Europe.